Timothy Pickering: Middle years

 After a quarrel with President John Adams over Adams's plan to make peace with France, Pickering was dismissed from office in May 1800.
-In 1802, Pickering and a band of Federalists, agitated at the lack of support for Federalists, attempted to gain support for the secession of New England from the Jeffersonian United States, proposing a union that embraced Virginia and Pennsylvania, with him as its president.
+After an unsuccessful run for Congress in 1802, he was named to the United States Senate as a senator from Massachusetts in 1803 as a member of the Federalist Party.
+In 1804, Pickering and a band of Federalists, agitated at the lack of support for Federalists, attempted to gain support for the secession of New England and New York from the Jeffersonian United States.
+The plan was abandoned following Aaron Burr's defeat in the 1804 New York gubernatorial election.
 The irony of a Federalist moving against the national government was not lost among his dissenters.
-He was named to the United States Senate as a senator from Massachusetts in 1803 as a member of the Federalist Party.
 Pickering opposed the American seizure and annexation of Spanish West Florida in 1810, which he believed was both unconstitutional and an act of aggression against a friendly power.

 Attacking Embargo policy

-Near the end of his only term as a senator, Pickering challenged Jefferson's Embargo Act and held several conferences with the special British envoy George Rose and proposed the creation of a pro-British party in New England and urged Rose to persuade British Foreign Secretary George Canning to maintain his hard line against America with the hopes that Jefferson would resort to even more extreme measures, which would ultimately effect a political suicide for the Republicans.
+Near the end of his only term as a senator, Pickering challenged Jefferson's Embargo Act, reviving his plan for a convention of the New England states to oppose the act and potentially secede from the union.
+He held several conferences with the special British envoy George Rose and proposed the creation of a pro-British party in New England and urged Rose to persuade British Foreign Secretary George Canning to maintain his hard line against America with the hopes that Jefferson would resort to even more extreme measures, which would ultimately effect a political suicide for the Republicans.
 Pickering also published his open letter to the Massachusetts Republican governor, which he refused even to read; it contained harsh criticism of the Embargo Act, claimed that Jefferson had presented no real arguments for its enactment, and called for its nullification by the state legislators.
 Pickering was charged with reading confidential documents in an open Senate session before an injunction of secrecy had been removed.
 In response to that charge, the Senate censured Pickering by a vote of 20–7 on January 2, 1811.